pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 6. click the button "Save" in Svija Tools
 7. open the SVG file in sync/Svija/SVG Files and verify that there are rectangles named henry and joe

-The problem varies depending on the Illustrator version, and your version may not even suffer from this issue.
+The problem varies depending on the Illustrator version; this issue may not affect your version.

 ------------------------------